harmslab/phagedisplay/data-format/data-format-spec.md

 Date: 2015-04-29
 Author: Michael J. Harms

+## Rewriting
+Current format is trying to be too many things to too many people.
+Going to shift to a new strategy:

+"""
+Container instance, which is made of:
+    ProcessStep instances, which are made of:
+        Blob instances for different data types

+c = Container()
+SomeProcessStep(c,process_args)
+SomeOtherProcessStep(c,other_process_args)
+"""

+The container will have a directory with an info.json file.
+Each process step will then have its own info.json file with metadata/parameters, as well as any output files.
+(The input files will be in the previous step).
+For fastq and pickle imports, the original file will be outside of the data structure, however these operations copy in the file rather than modify it, so the "chain of custody" is preserved.

 ## Overview
 This file/data structure will be generated and populated by a script given input fastq and/or pickle files.
 This can be done from either experimental or